 The ISO will determine the Locational Minimum Installed Capacity Requirements, stated as a percentage of the Locality’s forecasted Capability Year peak Load and expressed in Unforced Capacity terms, that shall be uniformly applicable to each LSE serving Load within a Locality.
 In establishing Locational Minimum Installed Capacity Requirements, the ISO will take into account all relevant considerations, including the total NYCA Minimum Installed Capacity Requirement, the NYS Power System transmission Interface Transfer Capability, the election by the holder of rights to UDRs that can provide Capacity from an External Control Area with a capability year start date that is different than the corresponding ISO Capability Year start date (“dissimilar capability year”), the Reliability Rules and any other FERC-approved Locational Minimum Installed Capacity Requirements.

+The ISO shall compute the Locational Minimum Installed Capacity Requirements in accordance with ISO Procedures: